jgkramer/CleaningDataAssignment/README.md

 ### 1. Merge the training set and test set to create one data set.

-**run_analysis.R** begins by loading in the training and test data.
-First, the X values represent, for each observation from the phone data set, the values from each of 561 features in the data set.
+The real work of **run_analysis.R** begins by loading in the training and test data.
+First, the X values represent, for each observation from the Samsung phone data set, the values from each of 561 features in the data set.
 The training set and test set are merged into a single data set.
 Note that in this merged set are 10,299 observations (rows) in this data set.

 ```{r message = FALSE, warning = FALSE}
 X_train <- read.table("./UCI HAR Dataset/train/X_train.txt")